danb35/freenas-iocage-nextcloud/README.md

 * Second, one of these two conditions must be met in order for Let's Encrypt to validate your control over the domain name:

   * You must be able and willing to open ports 80 and 443 from the entire Internet to the jail, and leave them open.
 If this applies, do it **before** running this script.
-  * DNS hosting for the domain name needs to be with a provider that Caddy supports, to automatically update the DNS records needed to prove your control over the domain.
-See the [Caddy documentation](https://caddyserver.com/docs) under the heading of "DNS Providers" for the supported providers, and what information you'll need in order to proceed.
+  * DNS hosting for the domain name needs to be with a provider that Caddy supports.
+At this time, only Cloudflare is supported.

 [Cloudflare](https://www.cloudflare.com/) provides DNS hosting at no cost, and it's well-supported by Caddy.
 Cloudflare also provides Dynamic DNS service, if your desired Dynamic DNS client supports their API.
 If it doesn't, [DNS-O-Matic](https://dnsomatic.com/) is a Dynamic DNS provider that will interface with many DNS hosts including Cloudflare, has a much simpler API that's more widely supported, and is also free of charge.
 So, even if you have a dynamic IP address (as most residential Internet users do), you don't have your own domain, and you aren't willing to pay for a domain or any other relevant service, and you aren't willing to open any ports from the Internet to your system, you can still get a trusted certificate from Let's Encrypt by following these steps: